 Here’s an example of an proportionately sized rug:

 And it’s layered!
 Bonus if you can layer your rugs…

 4. Designing (or worse, REMODELING) based on the latest trends

-Nothing wrong with jumping on the trend train, but beware of using too much in one room or you’ll find yourself with a dated house in a few years.
+Nothing wrong with jumping on the trend train, but beware of pulling through too many trends in one room or you’ll find yourself with a dated house in a few years.
 Stick with classics and incorporate trends where they can easily be swapped out.

 And ESPECIALLY don’t renovate/remodel based on a trend.
 Please please do NOT move forward with the farmhouse-style bathroom reno you’ve been begging your husband for.
 Tell him you had a change of heart about that shiplap and reclaimed wood vanity.
 You probably hate me now, but you’ll thank me in a few years when everyone’s (finally) over the farmhouse trend.